Alien-Worlds/aw-history/README.md

 ## Common components

-In addition to the processes that make up the base of History Tools, there are also components used between these processes.
+In addition to the processes that make up the base of the History Tools package, there are also common components used between these processes.
+These components provide essential functionality and are shared among the processes.
 To a large extent, this repository contains high/domain level implementations of these components, and any code that directly depends on external libraries is placed in a separate repository such as the **Starter Kit**. common components consist of:

 ### Abis

-`Abis` is basically a repository for storing contract ABIs listed as "featured" (e.g. in a json file).
-In addition, `Abis` also includes a service for downloading new ABI. `Abis` in the first place is used in **Bootstrap** process to download (using the service) all ABIs of listed contracts.
-The downloaded ABI is saved in the form of a document containing the following data:
+The Abis component serves as a repository for storing contract ABIs (Application Binary Interfaces).
+It includes a service for downloading new ABIs and retrieving existing ABIs.
+The Abis component is primarily used in the Bootstrap process to download ABIs for listed contracts.
+The downloaded ABIs are saved in the database and can be fetched when needed.

 ```javascript
 {